Rate of convergence of the Nanbu particle system for hard potentials: Introduction and main results

 \begin{theo} For all $A>0$, all $k > 2$, all $f\in\cP_k(\rd)$ verifying $\intrd |v|^k f(dv) \leq A$, all $N\geq 1$, \beqn \e_N(f)\leq \left\{ \right. \eeqn \end{theo}

-The proof of Theorem~\ref{theo:W2indep} will be discussed in Appendix~\ref{sec:W2estimate}.
-We shall use different proofs for the different cases, which explains why the statement is awful.
-The above rates are clearly not optimal.
-If $f$ has infinitely many moments, then we almost obtain $\eps_N(f) \leq C N^{-1/3}$.
-This power $1/3$ might be optimal.
-See Barthe-Bordenave \cite{BartheBordenave} and the references therein for a discussion concerning this issue.
+This bound is optimal for {\it general} laws.
+The convergence might be faster for some regular laws, but this should be quite complicated, see \cite[Subsection 1.2]{fg} as well as the discussion in Barthe-Bordenave \cite{BartheBordenave}.
 We also refer to \cite[Theorem~2.13]{HaurayMischler} (and the remarks which follow) for a general discussion about the rate of chaoticity for independent and dependent random arrays.